Daniel Wiffen: Personal life

 Wiffen was born in Leeds, England, and moved to Magheralin at the age of two.
 He was a pupil of St Patrick's Grammar School, Armagh; in 2025 he gave his former school €29,000, from an Olympic grant, towards a new gym.
 He attends Loughborough University.
 He has three siblings, twin brother Nathan, sister Elizabeth and brother Ben.
-The family home is in Ballymacbredan County Down however the family associste with County Armagh.
+The family home is in Ballymacbredan County Down however the family associate with County Armagh.
 Wiffen's brother Nathan is also a swimmer who finished fourth in the 1500 metre freestyle event at the 2024 European Championships and narrowly missed out on the qualifying time for the event at the 2024 Summer Olympics.

 Wiffen and his twin brother have a YouTube Channel.
 They both were extras in The Frankenstein Chronicles episode "Seeing Things" and the Game of Thrones episode "The Rains of Castamere," in which they appeared in the famous Red Wedding scene; in the latter, their sister Elizabeth also appeared as Neyela Frey.